MAHEENKANNOOZ/windowsserverdocs/README.md

 ## Public vs. private repo contributions

 There are two separate locations where we keep Windows Server technical content.
 One of the locations is public (`windowsserverdocs`) while the other is private (`windowsserverdocs-pr`).
-Who you are determines which location you contribute to:
+Who you are determines which location you contribute to :

 - **I'm not a Microsoft employee.** As a non-Microsoft employee, you must contribute to the public location.
 For information about how to do that, see the [Contributing to Windows Server technical documentation](https://github.com/MicrosoftDocs/windowsserverdocs/blob/master/CONTRIBUTING.md) article.